JonathanWoollett-Light/cogent/README.md

 ## TODO

+1. Fix the output layer error for a softmax activation output layer.
-1. Automatic net creation and layer setting from given dataset.
+2. Automatic net creation and layer setting from given dataset.
-2. Convolutional layers.
+3. Convolutional layers.
-3. Learn more.
+4. Learn more.